badamiec3/readMeFile/README.md

 * Apply Testing To Application
 * Create Documentation and Present

 Each epic has assigned to it user stories with requirements which must be met before an epic can be marked as complete.
-The user stories detail discrete functionalities necessary to ensure a smooth user functionality.
+The user stories detail discrete functionalities necessary to ensure a smooth user experience.
 The user stories themselves have associated tasks, or 'child issues', which must be completed before a sprint can be completed.
 They are more technical and specific to what must be done in order to meet the functionality requirememnts.

 The child issues of a user story from the first epic are shown below.